-On a little road in the top of the Mojave Preserve sits one of the most hated crosses in Southern California.
-It has been steep in litigation for decades and seems to either make people happy or just really upset them.
-I for one think it is a beautiful monument erected to honor those killed in the war and have a hard time understanding why it can upset so many people when you have to spend a good three hours, and go out of your way, to even see it, but I digress.
+On a little road in the top of the Mojave National Preserve sits one of the most unpopular crosses in Southern California.
+It has been steeped in litigation for decades and seems to either make people happy or really upset them.
+I for one think it is a beautiful monument erected to honor those killed in the war.
+I have a hard time understanding why it can bother so many people, when you have to spend a good three hours and go really out of your way, to even see it, but I digress.
 Here is my post on the Mojave Cross.

 - Located in the Mojave National Preserve but technically not “in” the Mojave National Preserve

-The Mojave Cross was erected in 1934 as a memory to those who were killed in action during World War 1, and I love that it is here to represent the amazing sacrifice those that fought for our country gave.
-Since that time it has had many different caretakers that have maintained the memorial and preserved it for people who it stands to honor.
-During the litigation, brought up because the cross was located on government land (separation of church and state) the cross was boarded up as it was declared illegal.
-With more work though the land was eventually transferred to the veterans group, allowing them to keep the cross and for the government to escape the litigation they were in.
-After that the cross was stolen and recovered 500 miles away and then it was reintroduced in 2012 when the government granted them the land that it is on today.
+The Mojave Cross was erected in 1934 as a memory to those who were killed in action during World War 1, and it is here to represent the amazing sacrifice those that fought for our country gave.
+Since that time, it has had many different caretakers that have maintained the memorial and preserved it for people who it stands to honor.
+During the recent litigation, brought up because the cross was located on government land (separation of church and state), the cross was boarded up as it was declared illegal.
+With more work though, the land was eventually transferred to the veterans group, allowing them to keep the cross and for the government to escape the lawsuits.
+After that, the cross was stolen, recovered 500 miles away, and then it was reintroduced in 2012 when the state granted them the land that it is on today.

-After all of that history I had always wanted to go see the fabled cross, but had not made my way out to that location so far North in the preserve.
-When I went to climb the Cima Dome I literally stumbled onto this cross as it was right next to the trailhead I took.
-I was really excited to see it but there really is not much to do at the cross site.
-It is one of the more plain crosses compared to those at Mt Rubidoux, Soledad and Grant Park.
+After hearing all of that history, I wanted to see the fabled cross myself but hadn’t made the time to do it.
+When I went to hike the Cima Dome, I literally stumbled onto the cross, since it was right next to the trailhead I took.
+I was excited to see it, but there is not much to do at the cross-site.
+It is one of the more everyday crosses compared to those at Mt Rubidoux, Soledad and Grant Park.

-All in all it is a fun stop for a couple of pictures but I wouldn’t plan on spending much time there and I also wouldn’t go out of my way to see it.
-If you are hiking in the preserve though it is a great stop.
+All in all, it is a nice stop for a couple of pictures, but I wouldn’t go out of my way to see it.
 Be sure to leave a comment if you have been or have additional information on the history.